IgorSouzza/tailwind-classes-in-file/README.md

 ## Usage

-After start the file, just write the CSS prop, for example:
+After start the file, choose a CSS prop (https://tailwindcss.com/docs/align-self for example) and write in input:
 ```sh
 align-self
 ```